-The Resource Owner Password Credentials grant uses the resource owner’s password to obtain an access token, and then discards the password.
+The Resource Owner Password Credentials is one of the OAuth 2.0 grant types supported in ReadyAPI.
+With this grant, the client application uses the resource owner’s password to obtain an access token, and then discards the password.
 Optionally, a refresh token is also sent.

 |OAuth 2 Flow||Sets the OAuth 2.0 method to use.|